 Despite that, MoM reporting is still very useful when reporting financial, marketing, and sales data because it helps businesses detect new trends and make adjustments.

 For example, a slight decrease in sales for two months in a row could show the development of a new trend, prompting an investigation into the causes.

 Time-related analysis is critical to business growth.
 However, it can be difficult or time-consuming to have to work out these figures every time on Excel.
 With ClicData, business intelligence is made simple.

 ClicData allows you to track all kinds of business metrics easily using our cloud-based web platform.
-Our visualization tools help you to pick out trends quickly, build visual KPIs, build custom dashboards, refresh data automatically, and more.
-Track your performance overtime with ClicData today and save yourself time and hassle.
+Our visualization tools help you pick out trends quickly, build visual KPIs, build custom dashboards, refresh data automatically, and more.
+Track your performance over time with ClicData today and save yourself time and hassle.